 Spring Cleaning - Detox and Rejuvenate!

 Another season, another turn in nature.
-For most of us, this winter was brutal and long, and some of us even weathered the final snow all the way through March.
-Although temperatures are slowly beginning to climb and signal renewal, new life and fresh beginnings, winter may not prove easy to slough off as Kapha dosha – characterized by water and earth elements – dominates through the season, often making it tough to simply spring into spring!
+For many of us, this winter was brutal and long, and some of us are still weathering the final snow.
+Although temperatures are slowly beginning to climb and signal renewal, new life and fresh beginnings, winter may not prove easy to slough off as Kapha Dosha – characterized by water and earth elements – dominates through the season, often making it tough to simply spring into spring!
 Allergies abound, and the body is trying to emerge from the stagnation of winter.

 If we are living in synchronicity with Mother Nature, as the life science of Ayurveda dictates, we move toward detoxification – not only of the body, but also the mind and spirit.
 Ideally, we assist our body's efforts through our lifestyle habits and yoga practice.

 What changes should we consider?
 In general, eat lighter and stimulate agni, or the digestive fire, to purge and cleanse any toxicity in the body.
 Drink tea with ginger, cinnamon and black pepper between meals to keep agni burning.

 Try to avoid snacking throughout the day, which, while comforting through the cold and dreary days of winter, will stifle agni and keep you sluggish.
 You may want to consider Panchakarma – a five- to 10-day cleanse to purge toxins and deepen self-awareness, self-esteem and love.